j-didi/real-world-design-patterns/README.md

 ## Give a Star! :star:

-If you like or want to support my work, please give it a star.
+If you liked my work and want to support me, please give it a star.
 Thanks!

 ## Introduction
 In software engineering, **Design Patterns** are typical solutions to commonly occurring problems.
 They propose **well-defined**, **decoupled**, **reusable**, **easily testable**, and **extensible** software components.
 The idea was introduced in the Architecture area and then adapted for software engineering by the legendary **Gang-of-Four (GoF)**.